On marginal feature attributions of tree-based models: Numerical experiments

 \section{Numerical experiments}

-The current section is devoted to our experiments with data.
-In \S\ref{subsec:experiments1}, we train CatBoost, XGBoost and LightGBM models on four public datasets.
+This last part is devoted to our experiments with data.
+The claimed complexity of the algorithm (see Table \ref{Tab: complexity}) is verified in \Sec \ref{subsec:experiments3} through working with a synthetic dataset; and its performance is moreover benchmarked with TreeSHAP (cf. Figure \ref{fig::basic_info} and Figure \ref{fig::complexity_comparison}).
+Next, in \Sec \ref{subsec:experiments1}, we train CatBoost, XGBoost and LightGBM models on four public datasets.
 We compute and compare various quantities pertinent to the structure of trees (cf. Table \ref{Tab: topology}) to showcase some of the points previously made.
-Next, in \S\ref{subsec:experiments2}, we apply Algorithm \ref{algorithm} to the four CatBoost models trained in the preceding subsection to compute their marginal Shapley values, and we record the time (cf. Table \ref{Tab: time}).
-Finally, the claimed complexity of the algorithm (see Table \ref{Tab: complexity}) is verified in \S\ref{subsec:experiments3} through working with a synthetic dataset (cf. Figure \ref{fig::complexity_comparison} and Figure \ref{fig::comparison_native}).
+Next, in \Sec \ref{subsec:experiments2}, we apply Algorithm \ref{algorithm} to the four CatBoost models trained in the preceding section to compute their marginal Shapley values, and we record the time (cf. Table \ref{Tab: time}).

 We refer the reader to Appendix \ref{appendix:code and data} for more on the data and codes used for this section.